-Late Assignments: Late assignments will have up to 5 points deducted per day late.
+Late Assignments: Late assignments will have 5 points deducted per day late.

 Missed exam policy: No missed exams will allowed to be retaken without instructor approval based on evidence (doctor's note, university letter) that indicates the person missed the test due to a legitimate emergency, illness and/or school function.
-All missed exams must be made up within one week (extensions in some cases may be granted on a case by case basis for health reasons).
+All missed exams must be made up within one week.
 The exam may also be different than the exam given to the rest of the class, and no bonus question will appear on the make-up exam.
 No exam may be made up after the week prior to final exams.